My Baby Left Me: Background

-Returning to the UK from the United States in August 1976, Slade found themselves out-of-favour at the time of the UK's Punk rock explosion.
+Returning to the UK from the United States in August 1976, Slade found themselves out-of-favour at the time of the UK's punk rock explosion.
 The band's 1977 album Whatever Happened to Slade proved a commercial failure while their tour that spring had shown that they could no longer fill large venues.
 Although their April 1977 single "Burning in the Heat of Love" also failed to chart, the band returned to the Top 40 with "My Baby Left Me".
 Released in November 1977, it reached No. 32 and would be the band's last Top 40 single until 1981's "We'll Bring the House Down".

 "My Baby Left Me" was recorded in August at Advision Studios in London.
 The band decided to record the song as a tribute to Elvis Presley following his death earlier that month.
 As guitarist Dave Hill was busy doing interviews in northern England, bassist Jim Lea played guitar on the recording.
 "My Baby Left Me" was released on 7" vinyl by Barn Records in the UK, Ireland, Belgium, France and Germany.
 The B-side, "O.H.M.S.", was exclusive to the single and would later appear on the band's 2007 compilation B-Sides.
+Noddy Holder told Record Mirror in 1977 that the song is "all about the [UK] tax system and the homesick exiles".

 A music video was filmed to promote the single, featuring the band performing on a stage.
 In the UK, the band performed the song on the music show Top of the Pops.
 In Germany, it was performed on the TV shows Disco and Rund.

 Critical reception

-Upon release, Record Mirror described the song as "real pleasant", but added: "I can remember a time when Slade records were vixen fearsome rather than pleasant".
-Sounds rated the single as the "Best Comeback Single", describing it as a "fabulous treatment" of the "bouncy, struttin' 12-bar blues number".
+Upon its release, Tony Mitchell of Sounds picked "My Baby Left Me/That's Alright Mama" as "Best Comeback Single" and described it as a "fabulous treatment of this old Arthur Crudup number" which "could easily see Slade back in the charts".
+He continued, "It's a bouncy, struttin' 12-bar blues quite unlike most of the band's earlier hit singles and it could just be the right thing to get them back into favour at the current time."
+Charles Shaar Murray of the NME called it a "determinedly hard-assed medley of Crudup's greatest hits".
+Ken Lawrence of the Sports Argus praised it as a "fine rocker", with Slade "back in the old routine [with] a surefire hit".
+Barry Cain of Record Mirror considered Slade's version to be "real pleasant", but added, "I can remember a time when Slade records were vixen fearsome rather than pleasant.
+Fearsome on their own songs, not some cruising rocker from what back.
+Get out while the going's bad, 'cos it's only going to get hideous."